-Colluvial Deposits
+Colluvial deposits

-Qc Colluvium (Holocene to upper Pleistocene) - Poorly to moderately sorted, angular to subrounded, clayto boulder-size, locally derived sediment deposited by slope wash and soil creep on moderate slopes and in shallow depressions; locally grades downslope into deposits of mixed alluvial and colluvial origin; common on most slopes, but mapped only where it conceals contacts or mantles broad areas and shallow depressions; typically less than 20 feet (6 m) thick.
+Qc Colluvium (Holocene to upper Pleistocene) - Poorly to moderately sorted, angular to subrounded, clay- to bouldersize, locally derived sediment deposited by slope wash and soil creep on moderate slopes and in shallow depressions; locally grades downslope into deposits of mixed alluvial and colluvial origin; common on most slopes, but mapped only where it conceals contacts or mantles broad areas and shallow depressions; typically less than 20 feet (6 m) thick.

-Mass-Movement Deposits
+Mass-movement deposits

-The flanks of Thousand Lake Mountain (and Boulder Mountain to the south [Doelling and Kuehne, 2007; Biek and others, in preparation]) are nearly completely covered by rotational slumps, translational landslides, and earthflows of multiple ages.
+The flanks of Thousand Lake Mountain (and Boulder Mountain to the south [Doelling and Kuehne, 2007]) are nearly completely covered by rotational slumps, translational landslides, and earthflows of multiple ages.
 Previous reconnaissance-scale geologic maps and studies of the Quaternary geology of the region (Smith and others, 1957a, 1957b, 1957c, 1963; Flint and Denny, 1958; Billingsley and others, 1987; Doelling and Kuehne, 2007), and even the in-depth studies of Marchetti and others (2005, 2007), typically show only the youngest such features, those with unambiguous landslide morphology.
 Intervening areas of subdued but still unusual topography were interpreted as colluvium-covered, faulted bedrock blocks (Smith, 1957a, 1957b, 1957c, 1963; Marchetti, 2007), Pleistocene boulder deposits (locally over the Flagstaff Formation, which was then defined to include what we now understand to be younger volcaniclastic deposits) (Smith, 1957a, 1957b, 1957c, 1963; Flint and Denny, 1958), or as volcanic boulder deposits in undifferentiated landslides, till, and colluvium (Doelling and Kuehne, 2007).
-Such areas of unusual topography are readily apparent when viewed in aerial imagery, and they contrast markedly from areas where this stratigraphic interval is unaffected by mass-movement processes.
-Thus, much of the east part of this quadrangle is here mapped as landslide deposits (Qms, Qmsv).
-Near the south quadrangle boundary, in the hanging wall of the Thousand Lake fault, the range front is eroded from apparently older landslide deposits that include or conceal Tertiary strata (QTms/Tsdb).
+Such areas of unusual topography are apparent when viewed in Google Earth imagery, and they contrast markedly from areas where this stratigraphic interval is unaffected by mass-movement processes.
+Thus, much of the eastern part of this quadrangle is here mapped as landslide deposits (Qms, Qmsv), whereas near the southern quadrangle boundary, in the hanging wall of the Thousand Lake fault, the range front is eroded from apparently older landslide deposits that include or conceal Tertiary strata (QTms/Tsdb).

-It is unclear what stratigraphic unit or units contribute most of the incompetent clay-bearing debris that becomes the principal slip zone for these large landslide complexes; likely more than one unit is involved.
-Below their resistant volcanic caprocks, the uppermost 300 feet (90 m) of Thousand Lake Mountain and the uppermost 820 feet (245 m) or more of Boulder Mountain are concealed by mass-movement and local glacial deposits.
-At the north end of Thousand Lake Mountain, the stratigraphically highest interval is sandstone, conglomerate, siltstone, marly siltstone, and mudstone of Eocene age, whereas the south end reveals interbedded calcarenite, crystalline limestone, conglomeratic calcarenite, intraformational conglomerate, marl, and sandstone of undetermined Eocene to Paleocene age; regional correlation of both sections is uncertain (Doelling and Kuehne, 2007).
-The Brian Head Formation, notorious for its role in landslide generation in areas to the southwest (Biek and others, 2015a), is present at the base of older landslide deposits in the southwest corner of the Loa 30' x 60' quadrangle (Biek and others, 2015b), and its mostly coeval twin the Dipping Vat Formation is present in fault blocks east of Bicknell.
+It is unclear what stratigraphic horizon serves as the principal slip surface for these large landslide complexes because the uppermost 300 feet (90 m) of Thousand Lake Mountain is concealed by mass-movement deposits below its resistant volcanic caprock.
+At the north end of Thousand Lake Mountain, the stratigraphically highest exposed interval is sandstone, conglomerate, siltstone, marly siltstone, and mudstone of Eocene age, mapped as clastic rocks of Flat Top (Tc) by Doelling and Kuehne (2007), whereas the southern end reveals interbedded calcarenite, crystalline limestone, conglomeratic calcarenite, intraformational conglomerate, marl, and sandstone of undetermined Eocene to Paleocene age (their carbonate and clastic rocks of Flat Top, Tcc); regional correlation of both sections is uncertain (Doelling and Kuehne, 2007).
+The Brian Head Formation, notorious for its role in landslide generation in areas to the southwest (Biek and others, 2015a), is present at the base of older landslide deposits in the southwest corner of the Loa 30' x 60' quadrangle (Biek and others, 2015b), and its coeval twin, the Dipping Vat Formation, is present in fault blocks east of Bicknell (Biek, 2016).
 We suspect that such landslide-susceptible strata underlie the resistant caprock of Thousand Lake Mountain.
-The Winsor Member of the Carmel Formation also likely provides landslide-susceptible material.
+The Winsor Member of the Carmel Formation also likely serves as a major slip surface.
 Interestingly, neither older Carmel strata nor Navajo Sandstone debris is present in these landslide deposits.

-Qms, Qmsh, Qms?
+Qms, Qmsh